6 Video Marketing Trends for 2021

 It is particularly interesting that users of TikTok show an extremely high rate of engagement.
 Research by CloutMeter shows that TikTok users have a 52.1% engagement rate.
 Be it because of the fact that 41% of its users are teenagers between 16 and 24 or something else, TikTok is definitely to stay on the marketing sky and to shape future video marketing trends.

 Social Media Rivals the Homepage

-According to Animoto’s recent consumer survey, 58% of consumers check out a brand’s presence on social media before their website in 2020.
+According to Animoto’s recent consumer survey, 58% of consumers check out a brand’s presence on social media before their website.
 That is more than half of consumers who first use social to find out more information about your business.
 The question you should ask yourself is – What are they finding there?

 Video is arguably the most entertaining and addicting form of content online, so no wonder that video marketing trends change from year to year.
 In fact, according to Google, half of 18-to-34-year-old YouTube subscribers would drop what they’re doing to watch a new video by their favorite creator.

 Some 54% of consumers say they want to see more video content produced by a brand they support.
 Because of that, there is an increase in producing informative and educational pieces.
 As brands realize the effectiveness of videos like product showcases and customer testimonials, they are putting more time, effort, and creativity into these sorts of pieces.
 Originality is the key – so think how your business is different than others and show it in a video.